-Suppose $(Y,R)$ is a closure of $(M,\Gamma)$ as above, and fix an oriented curve $\eta\subset R$ which is dual to a homologically essential curve in the auxiliary surface $T$.
-As in the introduction, we let be the set of ``top" $\Sc$ structures on $Y$ with respect to $R$, and define the sutured monopole Floer homology of $(M,\Gamma)$ is defined to be the $\Lambda$-module Indeed, Kronheimer and Mrowka prove in \cite{km4} that the isomorphism class of this module is independent of the choice of closure $(Y,R)$ and curve $\eta$, and is therefore an invariant of $(M,\Gamma)$.
+Suppose $(Y,R)$ is a closure of $(M,\Gamma)$ formed as above, and fix an oriented curve $\eta\subset R$ which is dual to a homologically essential curve in the auxiliary surface $T$.
+As in the introduction, we let be the set of ``top" $\Sc$ structures on $Y$ with respect to $R$, and define the sutured monopole Floer homology of $(M,\Gamma)$ to be the $\Lambda$-module Indeed, Kronheimer and Mrowka prove in \cite[Proposition~4.6]{km4} that the isomorphism class of this module is independent of the choice of closure $(Y,R)$ and curve $\eta$, and is therefore an invariant of $(M,\Gamma)$.
 We later proved in \cite{bs3} that the modules assigned to different closures are related by \emph{canonical} isomorphisms.

-Now suppose $(M,\Gamma,\xi)$ is a sutured contact manifold.
+Suppose now that $(M,\Gamma,\xi)$ is a sutured contact manifold.
 Let $(Y,R)$ be a closure of $(M,\Gamma)$ formed by gluing on a thickened auxiliary surface $T\times[-1,1]$ to form a preclosure $P$, as described above, and then gluing $\partial_+P$ to $\partial_-P$ by a map which sends $c\times\{+1\}$ to $c\times\{-1\}$ for some nonseparating curve $c\subset T$.
-In \cite[Section~3]{bsSHM}, we gave a procedure for extending $\xi$ first to a contact structure $\xi'$ on $P$, and then to a contact structure $\bar \xi$ on a closure $(Y,R)$ of $(M,\Gamma)$, such that $R$ is convex with respect to $\bar\xi$ with For any curve $\eta\subset T\subset R$ dual to $c$, we refer to the quadruple $(Y,R,\bar\xi)$ as a \emph{contact closure} of $(M,\Gamma,\xi)$.
-The above pairing implies that It therefore makes sense to define the element We showed in \cite{bsSHM} that, for a certain subclass of curves $\eta\subset R$ satisfying the constraints above, this element is independent of the choices involved in its construction.
-Below, we describe an alternate, explicit means of defining this invariant using partial open books.
+In \cite[Section~3]{bsSHM}, we gave a procedure for extending $\xi$ to a contact structure $\bar \xi$ on $Y$ such that $R$ is convex with respect to $\bar\xi$ with For any curve $\eta\subset T\subset R$ dual to $c$, we refer to the quadruple $(Y,R,\bar\xi,\eta)$ as a \emph{contact closure} of $(M,\Gamma,\xi)$.
+The above pairing implies that It therefore makes sense to define the element We proved in \cite{bsSHM} that this element is independent of the choices involved in its construction.
+Our proof does not rely on Giroux's correspondence.